Welcome to the Easy MTD help.

 Specifying Proxy Settings

-If the PC/laptop that Easy MTD VAT is installed on uses a proxy server to connect to the Internet, proxy settings must be specified before Easy MTD VAT can be used.
+If the computer that Easy MTD is installed on uses a proxy to connect to the Internet, proxy settings must be specified before Easy MTD can be used.

 Fig. Proxy window